ipastusi/truststore-maven-plugin/README.md

 Truststore can be generated from:

 - X.509 certificates sent by servers during TLS handshakes (including, but not limited to, HTTPS servers),
-- or X.509 certificates stored on disk - both PEM and DER formats are supported,
+- or X.509 certificates stored on disk - PEM, DER and PKCS7 formats are supported,
 - or X.509 certificates extracted from existing truststores stored on disk - truststores in BCFKS, BKS, JCEKS, JKS, PKCS12 and UBER formats are supported,
 - or any combination of the above.